Greenarrow4245/lost-dome/README.md

-# lost-dome-of-recipies
+~~# lost-dome-of-recipies
-a site where you can see things related to recipes I mean everything
+a site where you can see things related to recipes I mean everything~~ discontinued!